USEPA/useeior/format_specs/ModelCustomization.md

 # Model Customization File Specifications
-This page describes the file formats needed to customize models in useeior, e.g., model aggregation and disaggregation.
+This page describes the file formats needed to customize models in useeior.
+This includes models with aggregation and/or disaggregation of target sectors, integrated hybrid models hybridized with process LCI data, mixed unit models (which contain physical flow data), and waste input-output models.

 # Disaggreation and Aggregation .yml File Specification
-Aggregating a sector requires only one .yml input file, while disaggregation requires a .yml input file and several .csv files to specifiy the disaggregation parameters.
+Aggregating a sector requires only one .yml input file, while disaggregation requires a .yml input file and several .csv files to specify the disaggregation parameters.
 The disaggregation and aggregation files are assigned in a yml file based on the parameters shown below.
 Each file is a list, named based on the [Code/location](https://github.com/USEPA/useeior/blob/master/format_specs/Model.md#sector-meta) of the sector to be disaggregated or aggregated to (e.g. `221100/US`)